 Complications: Getting Pregnant

 Fibroids usually do not interfere with fertility and pregnancy.
 However, some women with fibroids experience more pregnancy complications and delivery risks.
-Fibroids may cause pelvic pain and heavy bleeding after delivery, which may require surgery.
+Fibroids may cause the baby to be in an abnormal position and can cause preterm labor.
+They may also cause pelvic pain and heavy bleeding after delivery, which may require surgery.
 In some instances, fibroids may block your fallopian tubes.
 Fibroids growing along the inner uterine wall may make it difficult for a fertilized egg to attach.

 When to See a Doctor